emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Plant Growth
 Nature, Spell\
 2 actions\
 You cause plants to grow from the ground in an 10m cube centered at a point within 30m of you.
 The area in the cube becomes overgrown with plant and moving 1m in the area costs 4m of movement.
 The plants also provide lesser Cover (+1 bonus to AC, +1 Stealth) against attacks coming in or out.
+You can use this Flourish three times per day.

 ### Quaking Stomp
 Earth, Nature, Spell\
+2 actions.
 You stomp the ground with such force that it creates a minor earthquake.
 Each creature within 30m of you must make a Might saving throw.
 On a failure, a target takes 4d12 bludgeoning damage and is knocked prone.
 Objects and structures in the area takes the same amount of damage (no save).
 You can use this Flourish three times per day.

 ### Rapid Fire